KiandaBPM/docs/content/docs/platform/rules/workflow/go-to-form.md

    When you have clicked on an existing rule, and the rule is visible in the right-hand pane under **Rules**, there are a number of options available to you.

-   1. To **disable** a rule click the slider across beside the rule name.
+   1. To **disable** a rule, click the slider across beside the rule name.

    2. To **copy** a rule, click on the **Duplicate** button ![Duplicate button](/images/duplicate-button.jpg) beside the rule name.